Abhimanyu-kr-yadav/Kaiburr/task1/README.md

 # Task-1

 The application demonstrates the REST API using Spring boot and MongoDB.
-The application demonstrates all the database operations like Create, Read, Update and Delete.
+It demonstrates all the database operations like Create, Read, Update and Delete.

 ## 🚀 About Me